sreejagatab/medtranslate-ai/tests/README.md

 4. Name test files with the pattern `[component]-[module].test.js`
 5. Use Jest's `describe` and `it` functions to organize tests
 6. Mock external dependencies using Jest's mocking capabilities
+7. Test both success and error cases
+8. Include comments explaining the purpose of each test

 ## Test Coverage

 Test coverage reports are generated in the `coverage/` directory when running tests.
 You can view the coverage report by opening `coverage/lcov-report/index.html` in a web browser.

+## Test Environment

+Tests run in a controlled environment with:

+1. Backend server running on port 3005
+2. Edge server running on port 3006 (for relevant tests)
+3. Mock DynamoDB and S3 for local testing
+4. Test user accounts and sessions

+Environment variables are set automatically by the test runner.

+## Continuous Integration

+Tests are run automatically on:

+1. Pull requests to main branch
+2. Merges to main branch
+3. Nightly builds

+Test failures block merges to ensure code quality.

+## Comprehensive Test Plan

+For a detailed testing strategy, see the [Comprehensive Test Plan](./comprehensive-test-plan.md) document, which outlines:

+1. Test categories and coverage matrix
+2. Test implementation plan for all components
+3. Test execution strategy
+4. Test monitoring and reporting
+5. Test maintenance guidelines